 Common areas that require preventive maintenance include:

-The following checklist from Cool Solutions Group is a starting point for developing a preventive maintenance plan for your ministry.
+The following checklist from Smart Church Solutions is a starting point for developing a preventive maintenance plan for your ministry.

 Thank you for your interest in Brotherhood Mutual.
 We appreciate the opportunity to provide your church or other ministry with an insurance quote and will reply to your request as soon as possible.